kadirtastepe/LSF-and-MTF-Measurement/README.md

 ![MTFV](MTFV.png)

 # Conclusions
  In this experiment, I have determined the Modulation Transfer Function of my smartphone camera with 25 objects from 100lp/cm down to 2lp/cm.
-Modulation transfer function measures the response of a optical system for low and high spatial frequencies.
-I analyzed the effects of spatial frequency of the objects to the spatial resolution of my smartphone camera.
+The modulation transfer function measures the response of an optical system for low and high spatial frequencies.
+I analyzed the effects of the spatial frequency of the objects on the spatial resolution of my smartphone camera.

-Measurement, tools that I have used and medium is very important in this experiment.
+Measurement, tools that I have used and medium are very important in this experiment.
 Because of the low light in the medium intensity values are small.
 And because of the low DPI printer that I have used sampling process is not that efficient.

-MTF in horizontal direction is strictly decreasing as expected, because of the spatial frequency of the objects are decreasing.
-In Figure 9.b. there is some fluctuations in MTF in vertical direction.
+MTF in the horizontal direction is strictly decreasing as expected because the spatial frequency of the objects is decreasing.
+In Figure 9. b. there are some fluctuations in MTF in the vertical direction.
 Probably sampling process is not that efficient in my experiment.
-Low light level in the room, low DPI printed paper, camera angle and reflections causes this errors.
-When spatial frequency is lower, objects are distinguishable and are not interact with each other, peak to peak variations shouldn't be affacted that much.
-But if spatial frequency of the objects gets bigger, objects would be indistinguishable.
-Of course spatial resolution of the optical device is important here.
-But this still effects intensity of the objects.
+The low light level in the room, low DPI printed paper, camera angle and reflections cause these errors.
+When the spatial frequency is lower, objects are distinguishable and are not interact with each other, peak to peak variations shouldn't be affected that much.
+But if the spatial frequency of the objects gets bigger, objects would be indistinguishable.
+Of course, the spatial resolution of the optical device is important here.
+But this still affects the intensity of the objects.

-Noise equivalent bandwith values of the camera is 1.0129 for verical and 1.2676 for horizontal.
+The noise equivalent bandwidth values of the camera are 1.0129 for vertical and 1.2676 for horizontal.

 # Licence
 Released under licence: the GPL version 3 license.